 The process can be started online using the AlabamaInteractive.org filing services site; however, finalizing it will require delivering physical documents to the state.

 Businesses are required to obtain a business privilege license through the probate judge in each county they conduct business.
-You can read more about licensing for Alabama businesses here.

 Yes.
 When extensions are granted for federal purposes, they are also granted for Alabama.